-Shawnee State encourages senior citizens to audit any course of interest to them.
-Formal admissions is not required.
+Shawnee State encourages senior citizens (65 or older) to audit any course of interest to them.
 Admissions to a course will be granted if space is available.
-No charge will be made to senior citizens to audit the course, however, registration is required.
+Formal admission and registration is required but no fees will be charged.

 High School Students